6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 The Fix

-Postural kyphosis is corrected easily by standing up straight and maintaining an upright posture, alongside ergonomic improvements, while the treatment for Scheuermann’s disease involves physiotherapy and a stretching/mobility program.
-Bracing may also be needed if the person is still growing.
+Postural kyphosis can be corrected easily by standing up straight and maintaining an upright posture, alongside ergonomic improvements.
+The treatment for Scheuermann’s disease involves physiotherapy and a stretching/mobility program.

 4. Recurring headaches

-Recurring headaches are quite common among office workers with poor postural habits.
-A forward head carriage puts the joints and discs of the neck under a lot of strain as they struggle to support the weight of the head.
-The muscles of the neck are overworked in this position and it creates a lot of tension where they attach into the back of the skull.
-This in turn creates tension headaches.
+The neck muscles are overworked in this position, creating a lot of tension where they attach to the back of the skull.
+This, in turn, creates tension headaches.
 (However, they can also be triggered by stress and grinding teeth.)

 The Fix